ashutoshnanda/TestRepo/README.md

 TestRepo
 ========

-This is test repo created as part of the Coursera MOOC: Data Scientist's Toolbox.
+This is a test repo created as part of the Coursera MOOC: Data Scientist's Toolbox.